Jogoce18/Projeto-21-Front-Biomedical/README.md

 # Description
 <p align="justify">
-<b>Biome Optimus </b> is an application for the control of preventive and corrective maintenance of medical equipment.
+<b>Biome Optimus </b> is an application for the control of preventive and corrective maintenance of medical equipment in companies that provide this service.

 </p>